codemerx/Semikron/README.md

 [^infragistics_grid_hierarchy]: Angular and ASP.NET versions have grid hierarchies.
 Probably the Blazor version will come soon.
 [^infragistics_tree_grid_server_blazor]: Has errors on the server side Blazor.
 But it works in Wasm.
 [^infragistics_charts_dont_work]: Chart examples in the documents work, but in this project do not work.
+[^devexpress_grid_filter_operators]: Default UI provides a single filter operator.
+It has templating API for custom filtering UI.